genesiscommunitysuccess/docs/docs/05_reference/02_developer/05_api/01_database/02_concepts/02_data-structure/04_views.md

 | Supports database subscribe operations | ✔️                             | ❌                           |
 | Supports backwards joins               | ✔️                             | ❌                           |

-### Parameterised Views
+### Parameterised views

-For some views, the join are defined as input parameters, rather than on a field in another table or a constant.
+For some views, the joins are defined as input parameters, rather than on a field in another table or a constant.
 When that happens a view is considered to be parameterised.
 Parameterised views can not be accessed without these parameters.
 Parameterised views can be both single and multi cardinality.